eocdb/ocdb-docs/docs/source/ocdb-metadata-headers.md

 * **water_depth** Water depth at the measuring point (in meters).
 If not known, set it to _NA_.

 * __missing__ Value (only one!) used as a numeric placeholder for any missing data in the data file.
-This value a non-zero number, e.g. -9999.
-If your file includes below_detection_limit and above_detection_limit  values are also provided (obsolete), please set them to different values then missing.
+This value should be a non-zero number, e.g. -9999.
+If your file includes below_detection_limit and above_detection_limit  values are also provided (obsolete), please set them to different values than missing.

 * __delimiter__ Indicates how the columns of data are delimited.
 Accepted delimiters include tab, space, and comma.
 Only a single (1) delimiter per file.